Drishti24Sharma/d24.sharma_systematics_supernovae_study/README.md

 # Supernova Cosmology – Systematics and Dark Energy Models

-**Analysis pipeline and datasets for studying systematic effects in supernova cosmology, comparing CPL and generalized scale factor models.**
+**Analysis pipeline and datasets for studying systematic effects in supernova cosmology, comparing CPL, Generalized Scale Factor, JBP, and LOG parametrizations.**

-This repository contains the complete set of Python scripts and datasets used to investigate the impact of various systematic effects on dark energy constraints from Type Ia supernovae.
+This repository contains the complete set of Python scripts, datasets, and resulting plots used to investigate the impact of various systematic effects on dark energy constraints from Type Ia supernovae.
+The analysis compares:

+- **Chevallier–Polarski–Linder (CPL) parametrization**
-The analysis compares the **Chevallier–Polarski–Linder (CPL)** parametrization and a **Generalized Scale Factor** (Sinh) model, including the transformation of \((A, B)\) parameters into \((w_0, w_a)\) for direct comparison.
+- **Generalized Scale Factor (Sinh) model**, including the transformation of \((A, B)\) parameters into \((w_0, w_a)\)
+- **Jassal–Bagla–Padmanabhan (JBP) parametrization**
+- **LOG parametrization**

 ---

 ## 📂 Repository Contents
 - **`codes.zip`** – All Python code used in this analysis:
-  - Cosmological models (CPL, Generalized, JBP and LOG parametrisation.)
+  - Cosmological models: CPL, Generalized (Sinh), JBP, and LOG parametrizations
-  - Implementation of all systematic effects considered in the study
+  - Implementation of all systematic effects considered
   - Transformation of \((A, B)\) to \((w_0, w_a)\)
   - Plotting scripts for contour and parameter shift visualizations
-- **`data.zip`** – Processed SN Ia and BAO datasets used in the analysis.
+- **`data.zip`** – Processed SN Ia and BAO datasets used in the analysis
+- **`results.zip`** – Resulting plots and figures illustrating the impact of systematics on dark energy constraints

 ---